 Corinne and a family member then tried to buy Amy’s share of the property.
 They went to a mortgage broker, who submitted loan applications to the bank and to another bank.
 At this point, the mortgage broker discovered the hardship flag on Corinne’s credit report.
 The hardship flag delayed the loan assessment applications while the bank considered the circumstances of the hardship flag.
 The bank approved the application in the end, but the purchase did not go through because Amy rejected the amount offered for her share.
 Corinne, however, remained concerned that the hardship flag would make it difficult for her to get finance from other banks in future.

-The bank accepted it failed to tell Corinne it would load a hardship flag on to her credit report if she took out the loan payment holiday.
+The bank accepted it failed to tell Corinne it would load a hardship flag on to her credit report if she took out the loan repayment deferral.
 The Code of Banking Practice says banks must communicate clearly and effectively with customers.
-We concluded the bank breached that obligation by failing to tell Corinne about one of the consequences of accepting a loan holiday.
+We concluded the bank breached that obligation by failing to tell Corinne about one of the consequences of accepting a loan repayment deferral.
 The bank offered Corinne $2,000 compensation for stress and inconvenience.
 We said we considered the offer reasonable, adding that she had suffered no direct financial loss as a result of the hardship flag.

 Corinne accepted the offer.
-Further, the bank undertook to advise customers that one consequence of taking up a loan payment holiday or paying interest only for a period under a hardship assessment would be a hardship flag on their credit report while they were in hardship.Print this page
+Further, the bank undertook to advise customers that one consequence of taking up a loan repayment deferral or paying interest only for a period under a hardship assessment would be a hardship flag on their credit report while they were in hardship.Print this page